transdigiware/blockchain/reference/hsm-gemalto.md

 In this section you will get the HSM server certificate and create the HSM client certificate-key pair in order for them to be exchanged.

-1. **HSM client** Run the following command using the HSM client to get the server certificate.
+1. **HSM client:** Run the following command using the HSM client to get the server certificate.
 This certificate enables the client to communicate with the server.

   ```bash
   scp hsm_admin@${HSM_ADDRESS}:server.pem server.pem